LeeSie0n/Daegu_chatolic_university_software_creative_design/README.md

 We will respond promptly.

 ## Copyright Notice
-This project and its associated resources are licensed under our team's copyright.
+This project and its associated resources are copyrighted by our team and Daegu Catholic University.
 Unauthorized use is prohibited.